Peliha-ip/Burrowed-Bonds/README.md

 - Renaming a fox "Tails" or "Foxy" will change its model to match either characters.
 - Renaming a rabbit "Bonnie" or "Bugs Bunny" will change its texture to match either characters.
 - Renaming a chicken "Chica" will match its texture to match the animatronic from Five Nights at Freddy's.
+- Renaming a toucan "Sam" will change its texture to match the mascot of the famous cereal "Froot Loops".

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)